* Commission forecasts see Spain far wide of deficit goals

 What’s more, the country’s major banks are in the midst of a capital restructuring that will see more than 180 billion euros of toxic assets moved into a ‘bad bank’ and potentially several dozen billion euros more.

-“Spain stands out like a sore thumb,” Nicholas Spiro, managing director of Spiro Sovereign Strategy in London, said of the economic forecasts.
+“Spain stands out like a sore thumb,” said Nicholas Spiro, managing director of Spiro Sovereign Strategy in London.

-Spain had promised the Commission it would cut its deficit to 5.3 percent this year and to 3.0 percent in 2013, and has already announced a series of measures to hit that goal, including raising valued added tax and cutting health spending.
+Madrid had promised the Commission it would cut the deficit to 5.3 percent this year and to 3.0 percent in 2013, and has already announced a series of measures to hit that goal, including raising valued added tax and cutting health spending.

-But it is the powerful Spanish regions that most need to be reined in, Rehn said, and those steps are still to be outlined.
-The Commission’s forecasts don’t take into account upcoming adjustments, but even when those are added it remains unlikely that Spain will meet its targets.
+The Commission’s forecasts don’t take into account upcoming adjustments, notably by the regions, but even when those are added it remains unlikely that Spain will meet its targets.

 Another area of concern is France.
 While the country is forecast to grow 0.5 percent this year and 1.3 percent next, its budget deficit is expected to be 4.5 percent in 2012 and be only marginally lower in 2013 at 4.2 percent.